ghc-proposals/ghc-proposals/proposals/0000-namespaces.rst

 * There is no concrete need to change ``type T ::`` to ``type.T ::``, but it does seem like it will create a more regular future.

 * We could use ``value`` as the namespace specifier for data-level variables.
-However, we could not then use it in contexts like terms and types; it could never replace ``'``, for instance.
+In a previous version of this proposal, it looked like doing so would steal a common variable name.
+However, if namespace specifiers are always used with ``.``\s, this concern is much less striking.
+I still favor ``data``, but not nearly as strongly as I did before.

 * A previous version of this proposal did not consider a namespace specifier like a module identifier, but more like a function applied to its argument.
 This old version is `available <https://github.com/goldfirere/ghc-proposals/blob/97b625aa85f7b77b282546003522ca71b8bb0d7b/proposals/0000-namespaces.rst>`_ in the history.
 I like this new version more.
 The old version allowed